About our School

 We aspire to provide all students access to a wide range of integrated learning opportunities so that they meaningfully experience, understand, and engage in the world around them as responsible citizens.

 Claire Lilienthal is a California Distinguished School with a mission to inspire each student to achieve their maximum potential in an academically, culturally, and socially inclusive environment.
 Lilienthal was founded on the ideals of equity, academic excellence, and parent partnership.
-These ideals continue to undergird the work we do today.
+These ideals continue to support the work we do today.

-We also employ inclusive practices with our special needs students, and have early intervention supports for struggling readers.
+We also employ inclusive practices with our special needs students, and have early intervention for struggling readers.

-Thank you for your interest in Claire Lilienthal, we look forward to meeting you and partnering with you on the education of your child!
+Thank you for your interest in Claire Lilienthal.
+We look forward to meeting you and partnering with you on the education of your child!